conveyal/modeify/README.md

 ### Install

 All Node.js dependencies are checked in, but still requires a rebuild on each system.
+Whenever you pull down a new version you'll want to run this also.

 ```bash
 modeify $ npm install